 With XP the genetic material in the skin is unable to repair itself correctly after exposure to ultraviolet radiation (UVR), which is present in all forms of daylight and some artificial light.
 Without this repair mechanism working correctly a person is much more likely to develop skin cancers.
 XP can be divided into different types known as complementation groups A to G and Variant.
 There are slight clinical differences between the groups; with around 30% developing neurological problems such as hearing loss, balance problems or learning difficulties.

 What causes XP?

 XP is genetic; a person is born with it.
-Even though it might not be diagnosed until a person is older, they would have had it since birth and they will always have it.
+Even though it might not be diagnosed until a person is older, due to symptoms developing, they would have had it since birth and they will always have it.